Buying & Leasing Property

-Thailand registered companies with majority Thai ownership are able to buy land in Thailand.
-In the past it has been common for foreign nationals to acquire an interest in Thailand real estate as minority shareholders in a Thai majority company.
-However in recent years, the Thailand Land Department has become stricter in investigating limited companies for the use of the “nominee” Thai shareholders, who do not possess a legitimate interest in the company owning the land.
-Nevertheless it is still possible however for a non-Thai shareholder to secure his investment in a Thai limited company through legal means.
+Thailand-registered companies with a majority of Thai ownership are able to buy land in Thailand.
+In the past, it has been common for foreign nationals to acquire an interest in Thailand real estate as minority shareholders in a Thai majority company.
+However, in recent years, the Thailand Land Department has become stricter in investigating limited companies for the use of the “nominee” Thai shareholders, who do not possess a legitimate interest in the company owning the land.
+Nevertheless, it is still possible for a non-Thai shareholder to secure his investment in a Thai limited company through legal means.

 Thai real estate law allows foreigners to buy and own a limited amount of land based on an investment of 40 million baht for five consecutive years, provided that the land is used for residential purposes.

 A Thai spouse of a foreigner may be allowed to buy land or property in Thailand in his or her own name.
 However, the married couple may be asked to sign declarations at the Land Department to state that the funds used are the separate property of the Thai spouse.
 Any claim on the land or property by the non-Thai spouse could therefore be waived which might be problematic in a divorce case.
 It could make it difficult for the non-Thai spouse to prove that the land was marital property.
 In this case, a skillfully drafted Thailand prenuptial agreement may help to minimize the risk to the non-Thai spouse.

 A non-Thai may acquire a life-term interest in certain types of property rights in Thailand.
 One example, a usufruct, is a right to use (and profit from) land and is similar to a leasehold but is non-transferable with some important differences.